 In any successful organization, measurement and evaluation are at the heart of growth.
 How are things going — really?
 That’s the core of vendor performance management as well.
 How well are your vendors serving your needs?
 Are your suppliers delivering the top-tier ROI you expect?
 It all boils down to this: are you getting what you’ve asked for, and what you deserve?

-Vendor performance management, when done well, can transform the way your organization works with its partners.
-Let’s explore why supplier performance evaluation matters, what criteria to include and how to conduct the process with excellence, from start to finish.
+Vendor performance management, when done well, transforms your supplier relationships.
+Let’s explore why supplier performance evaluation matters.
+As well as what criteria to include and how to conduct the process with excellence, from start to finish.

 The purpose behind vendor performance management

-For successful vendor performance evaluation, it helps to first understand why the evaluation process is important and what you’re aiming to achieve.
+First, it will help to understand why the evaluation process is important.
+Then, define what you’re aiming to achieve.

 Far too often, the importance of vendor evaluation is overlooked.
 According to Helen Huntley, vice president of research at Gartner Inc., 54% of businesses will renew a contract with their current supplier without requesting bids from other vendors.